miking-the-viking/learn-typescript/README.md

 #### Install Typescript and TS Lint

-Once Typescript is installed globally using `npm install -g typescript tslint`, it can compile a `.ts` file by using `tsc`.
+Once Typescript is installed globally using `yarn add typescript && yarn add -D tslint`, it can compile a `.ts` file by using `tsc`.

 	`tsc main.ts`

+While you're at it, `yarn add -D ts-node ts-jest and tsconfig-paths`

 #### Generate `.tsconfig.json`